Robert Flemyng: Television

 Flemyng's first television appearance was in 1949, playing Alan Howard in an adaptation of French Without Tears.
 In 1961 he co-starred with A. J. Brown in the ITV Granada series Family Solicitor.
 In 1962 and 1963 he played Edmund Bruce in more than 100 episodes of the BBC soap opera Compact.
 In 1964 he took the role of Julian in a TV version of A Day by the Sea, and the following year appeared as Michael in Graham Greene's The Living Room.
+In 1967 he appeared in The Avengers episode entitled "You Have Just Been Murdered" as Lord Maxted.
 In a dramatisation of Vanity Fair in 1970 he played Lord Steyne, and in 1979 he played Colonel Julyan in Daphne du Maurier's Rebecca.
+Between 1976 and 1982, he appeared in 24 episodes of Crown Court (TV series), playing Nigel Latimore QC and later Mr Justice Latimore.
 In 1982, in an eight-part adaptation of Howard Spring's Fame Is the Spur he played Lord Lostwithiel.
 In one-off television dramas he appeared in works by Agatha Christie (Spider's Web, 1985) and Muriel Spark (Memento Mori, 1992) and in 1995 he made his last television appearances, as John Godwin in a five-part adaptation of Joanna Trollope's The Choir.